-Choose a site to build a wildlife pond in a part of the garden that is secluded where the creatures that visit the pond will feel secure as they come and go.
+Choose a site to build a wildlife pond where the creatures will feel secure.

 Build a pond profile with different depths of shelving:

-These should be as wide as possible to accommodate the different marginal plant species and the areas of water they grow in and can be curved differently to the outline of the pond's outer edge.
+- Make the shelves as wide as possible and curved differently to the outline of the pond's outer edge.

-For more detail on plant selection for your wildlife pond see the next section or click here
+For more details on plant selection for your wildlife pond see the next section or click here